Profilangaben

 .

 Food: We provide good wholesome food.
-3 a day, at least one of those is shared family style.
-The others could be self-prepared.Was noch ...
+3 a day, occasionally one is shared family style.
+The others are self-prepared.Was noch ...

 Why we do this: